 I did not know Tom, and still don’t know him.
-But I visited his Web site which consisted of pages from his book on pure abstract photography and had many photographs in it.
+But I visited his Web site (not accessible as of 10/18/2021) which consisted of pages from his book on pure abstract photography and had many photographs in it.
 I searched and found his work on LensCulture and viewed them there as well.
 After that, I wrote him a message and said “Your collections on LensCulture are easier to view, they are larger than those in the book. … You are lucky that you have found your way in art, the element, as Sir Ken Robinson calls it.”

 Recently, Tom was kind enough to write to me and attach a copy of the new version of his book which had larger images to view and more pages.
 I read some parts, especially the introduction which I will share below.
 He explains lens-based pure abstract photography which is decidedly his style of work.
 He says in the opening pages:

 This is a book on lens-based, pure abstract photography.
 The title may suggest photographs taken inside buildings versus in a landscape.
 This is one possibility.

 The correct interpretation, however, involves the BOX, you know the one we usually think inside of, or rarely outside of.
 In fact, this book presents how innovative, outside-the-box thinking in photography looks.